 Do I need to match my fly reel with rod weight?

-Yes you do need to match your fly reel with your rod weight.
-If the reel you’re using it too light or too heavy for the rod, it’ll unbalance the setup and make casting harder.
-Manufacturers like Sage give every reel a wt rating so you can easily match the reel with your rod when you need to.
+Yes, it matches your fly reel with your rod weight.
+Would be bestIf the reel you’re using is too light or too heavy for the rod, it’ll unbalance the setup and make casting harder.
+Manufacturers like Sage give every reel a Wt rating so you can easily match the reel with your rod when needed.

 Does it matter how many pieces my rod comes in?

-The number of pieces your rod comes doesn’t affect fishing performance these days but it does affect how easy it is to travel with your rod.
+The number of pieces your rod comes to doesn’t affect fishing performance these days, but it does affect how easy it is to travel with your rod.
 A 4 piece rod is ideal as it fits in check-in luggage, slots down the side of your backpack, and still performs well while fishing.